 Reservists give up their spare time to serve in the Reserve Forces, balancing their civilian life with a military career to ensure that should their country require them, they would be ready to serve.

 An annual Reserves Day celebrates their contribution to the Armed Forces.
-For this year only, Reserves Day has been delayed until 8 September.
+Reserves Day is the Wednesday ahead of Armed Forces Day – 21 June.

 The Cadet Forces (Sea Cadets, Army Cadets, Air Cadets and the Combined Cadet Force) currently support over 130,000 young people in more than 3,000 locations across the UK.
 Cadets learn life and career building skills as well as gaining vocational qualifications..